Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

 To put it simply, the Weta Workshop is a place where they produce props, costumes and special effects for movies.

-It started many years ago as a hobby by two enthusiasts in a small flat in Wellington, Richard and Tania, and it grew now to be a world-class quality production company for movie artifacts.
-The Weta workshop is one of the main reasons they call Wellington Wellywood sometimes!
+What started many years ago as a hobby by two enthusiasts in a small flat in Wellington, it grew into what is now a world-class quality production company for movie artifacts.
+The Weta Workshop is one of the main reasons they call Wellington “Wellywood” sometimes!

 You can visit the workshop and see the movie characters come alive in the place.

-There are numerous tours that you can take there, check them out here.
+There are numerous tours you can take there, check them out here.
 We took the cave workshop tour for $28 NZD.
-The tour takes 45 minutes, during which you will see crafts being created and your guide will take you behind the scenes of movie production.
-I had no idea there is so much work that goes behind it!
+The tour takes 45 minutes, during which you will see crafts being created and your guide will take you behind the scenes of a movie production.
+I had no idea about the amount of there is so much work that goes on behind the scenes!

 My guide was so knowledgeable and excited about his job!
 As we were his last group that day, he spent way more time with us and I absolutely loved it!